mowzamao/cits3200/team_administration/sprint_1/scope_of_work.md

 The following describes the general process of the proposed system:

-1. The user uploads a list of one or more high-definition colour images of sediment core
+1. The user uploads a list of one or more high-definition colour images of the sediment core
 2. The following processes occur for each image:
    1. Colour and lighting normalisation \- the images are pre-processed to remove artefacts
    2. Perimeter detection \- Automatic line detection with OpenCV’s LineSegmentDetector class is utilised to determine the perimeter of the sediment core.
 The image is cropped to the detected sediment core perimeter, ensuring only colours from the sediment core itself are analysed.
    3. Colour channel conversion \- A toggle will be displayed that allows the user to pick between displaying the results in the RGB or CIELAB colour space.
 The image will be converted to the chosen colour space.
-   4. Each of the colour channel values are plotted over time, and displayed next to a rendering of the processed sediment core where the scale of the image matches the scale of the time axis.
+   4. Each of the colour channel values is plotted over time and displayed next to a rendering of the processed sediment core where the scale of the image matches the scale of the time axis.
 3. The directory to save the results to is determined:
    1. A file explorer dialogue box will be opened so that the user can choose the directory graphically.
       1. If the user has not used the application before, the folder will be automatically set to desktop